euroscipy/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

 therefore be reduced by saving these emission values and reusing them.

 For this kind of iterative method to find a solution within a feasible amount of time, a general DEM profile must be assumed.
 A Gaussian profile is a good choice for the following reasons:

-- it can be fully described
-  by only three parameters, i.e.: the mean, width and height of the Gaussian, which correspond to the dominant temperature, the degree of multithermality and the EM respectively.
+- it can be fully described by only three parameters, i.e.: the mean, width and height of the Gaussian, which correspond to the dominant temperature, the degree of multithermality and the peak emission measure respectively.
 Because of this parameterisation, a Gaussian is well-suited to this type of method and is also a useful way to describe important properties of the plasma even if it does not perfectly represent the actual distribution of temperatures;
 - other authors have typically found multithermal DEMs, but with relatively narrow widths (e.g.: [Warren2008]_).
 [Aschwanden2011b]_ found that a narrow Gaussian DEM fit the observations with :math:`\chi^{2}\leq 2` for 66% of